LancerLab/croqtile/Documents/getting_started_with_choreo.md

 spn : sp / tiling_factor;   // spn is defined as [2, 4];

 ```
-In Choreo, programmer can define a mdspan using such operations.
+In Choreo, mdspan can be defined with such **Tuple-Span Operations".
 The supported operations includes:

 - *mdspan* / *i-tuple*
 - *mdspan* + *i-tuple*